nabil828/mern_demo/readme.md

 Output:
 ![server replying to another route](images/3.jpg)

-# REST API - Round one
+# REST API - Round One
 > [[Source]](https://rapidapi.com/blog/most-popular-api/) API stands for Application Programming Interface and allows your application to interact with an external service using a simple set of commands.

 out of 10,000 APIs out there in the wild, we will be interacting with the [[openweathermap]](https://openweathermap.org/api) API to get weather and weather forecasts for multiple cities.
 Our Express server will act as client in this interaction.